pyros-dev/Pitch/PITCHME.md

 ## Downsides ?

-Integration in code not ideal currently
+Integration in code not ideal.
-But it can be improved

 @ul[spaced]
 One need a broader perspective: